History, Accreditation, and Organization

 Accelerated BS

 Candidates must include translations and evaluations of non-English transcripts.
 Candidates must also comply with the immunization requirements specified by the Massachusetts Department of Public Health.
-Accelerated BS in Nursing applications are submitted to the University Without Walls (UWW) Admissions Office and reviewed and approved by the Elaine Marieb College of Nursing.
+Accelerated BS in Nursing applications are submitted to the University+ Admissions Office and reviewed and approved by the Elaine Marieb College of Nursing.
 Applicants are notified about admissions decisions by the Elaine Marieb College of Nursing.
-More information about the UWW admissions process is at the UWW admissions website.
+More information about the admissions process is on the admissions website.
+Additional information can be sought by contacting the Flexible Education Division on the University Plus website.

 RN to BS